ckeditor/ckeditor5/tests/manual/memory/memory.md

 ## Notes:

-* Browser extensions might attach event listeners to the DOM so the safest way to run this test is by running Chrome from command line:
+* Browser extensions might attach event listeners to the DOM, so the safest way to run this test is by running Chrome from command line:

     ```
     google-chrome \